phil-giambra/node-gmail-utils/README.md

 * Under the OAuth 2.0 Client IDs section you will see the client you just created.
 On the left end of it's entry click the download icon.

-* Rename the downloaded file to credentials.json and move or copy it into the proper identity folder for node-gmail-utils
+* Rename the downloaded file to credentials.json and move or copy it into the proper identity folder for node-gmail-worker